-In rural or suburban locations where services are poor, a maximum of two spaces for three bedroom properties and a maximum of three spaces for four bedroom properties is appropriate.
+In rural or suburban locations minimum standards will be applied to reflect the where services are poor poor public transport services often found in these areas, to spaces for three bedroom properties and three spaces for four bedroom properties is appropriate: for smaller dwellings at least one space may be required to maintain an acceptable level of highway safety.
 For the sub-division of single dwellings into smaller units of accommodation, in these locations, a maximum of two spaces per unit is appropriate unless circumstances dictate otherwise, the spaces to be provided within the curtilage of the original dwelling or conveniently adjoining it and located clear of the carriageway, footway and site splays.

-USE CLASS D1 - Non-residential Institutions
+MAXIMUM VEHICLE PARKING STANDARDS - USE CLASS D1 (Non-residential Institutions)

-provision of any medical or health services except the use of premises attached to the residence of the consultant or practitioner crèche, day nursery or day centre the provision of education museums, including the display of works of art (other than for sale or hire) public libraries or reading rooms public or exhibition halls for, or in connection with, public worship or religious instruction
+- Provision of any medical or health services except the use of premises attached to the Residence of the consultant or practitioner;

-Standard: Medical centres Day care centres 1 space per full-time staff + 2 spaces per consulting room 1 space per full-time staff +1 space per 4 persons attending + Crèches/Nurseries Schools An area reserved for collection and delivery of clients 1 space per full time staff + waiting facilities where appropriate On merit, but as a general guide: (Primary and 1 space per 2 daytime teaching staff.
-Secondary education) Consideration also to be given to waiting facilities and provision for public / school transport at schools as appropriate Schools On merit, but as a general guide: (Further and 1 space per 2 daytime teaching staff her education) 1 space per 15 students Waiting facilities where appropriate, including priiority area for Public / school transport Art galleries Museums/Public or Exhibition halls Places of Worship 1 space per 25m Libraries/ 1 space per 10m Reading rooms
+- Crèche, day nursery or day centre;

+- The provision of education;

+- Museums, including the display of works of art (other than for sale or hire)

+- Public libraries or reading rooms;

+- Public or exhibition halls; and

+- For, or in connection with, public worship or religious instruction.

+STANDARDS:

+Medical centres

+1 space per full-time staff + 2 spaces per consulting room

+Day care centres

+1 space per full-time staff + 1 space per 4 persons attending + an area reserved for collection and delivery of clients

+Crèches/Nurseries

+1 space per full time staff + waiting facilities where appropriate

+Schools - on merit, but as a general guide:

+(Primary and Secondary education)

+1 space per 2 daytime teaching staff.

+Consideration also to be given to waiting

+facilities and provision for public / school

+transport at schools as appropriate

+(Further and higher education)

+1 space per 2 daytime teaching staff and 1

+space per 15 students.
+Waiting facilities

+where appropriate, including priority area for Public / school transport.

+Art galleries, Museums, Public or Exhibition Halls

+1 space per 25m

+Places of Worship, Libraries or Reading Rooms

+Places of worship, Libraries of Read 1 space per 10m

+NOTE REGARDING SCHOOLS:

+Developments in urban locations are expected to achieve a lower maximum

-Note regarding Schools: Developments in urban locations are expected to achieve a lower maximum provision in order to promote more sustainable ways of travelling to school.
+Developments in urban locations are expected to achieve a lower maximum provision in order to promote more sustainable ways of travelling to school.
 Transport Assessments and Travel Plans (including Safer Journeys To School) are likely to be required for most applications for development.
+JUSTIFICATION:

 Medical centres/Day care centres: Adapted from 1987 Essex Standards.
 Spaces for staff are more lenient than PPG13 guidance for Hospitals due to economies of size in relation to uses.

 Crèches/Nurseries: 1987 Essex Standard represented as maximum.
 Provision of waiting facilities may be provided in the form of a lay-by.